jarusll/the-logs/index.md

 I LOVE TRAINS!!!!!
 AHAHAHAHAHAHAH

 I have decided to use golang for the next thing but I haven't started with it.
 I will soon.
+Go is a very good choice because I want to dabble with concurrency and parallelism.

 # 2022-08-21